maxsupermanhd/tabdrawer/README.md

  FontColor color.Color
  Font      font.Face

- // OverridePlayerName if not nil can override rendering of particular uuid (must not be multiline) OverridePlayerName func(uuid.UUID) chat.Message
+ // OverridePlayerName if not nil can override rendering of particular uuid (must not be multiline), can return nil OverridePlayerName func(uuid.UUID) *chat.Message

  // SortFunction used to sort player names if nil DefaultPlayerSorter is used (sorts by name) SortFunction func(a []uuid.UUID, p map[uuid.UUID]TabPlayer, i int, j int) bool